-Since mid-20th century, medical professionals have long acknowledged the fact that smoking tobacco is a potential health hazard to the smoker that could cause serious health disorders.
+Since the mid-20th century, medical professionals have long acknowledged that smoking tobacco is a potential health hazard to the smoker that could cause serious health disorders.

 Quitting the habit cold turkey is difficult as the body becomes dependent on nicotine.
 This prompted Herbert Gilbert in 1963 to design something similar to cigars but still deliver the nicotine fix.

 His patented design produced no smoke; hence it is a “smokeless cigar”.
 It failed to capture the market, and it eventually died out.

 Related: Modern vape devices are now very affordable, super-efficient and can help you transition from regular tobacco cigarettes – Catch up on the current best-rated e-cigarettes on our round-up review page.